jak-o-lantern/BachelorthesisEditMode/README.md

 <code> extract_fasta_bins.py PATH-TO-ORIGINAL-CONTIGS/contigs.fasta PATH-TO-CONCOCT-OUTPUT/clustering_merged.csv --output_path PATH-TO-CONCOCT-OUTPUT/fasta_bins </code>

 <h3> <center> 9.
 Bin refinement using METAWRAP </center> </h3>
 METAWRAP takes the bins created by Metabat2, Maxbin2 and CONCOCT and bins them, again.
 It provides a combination of all three binning approaches to create 4 new sets of bins.
 The combinations are AB, ABC, AC and BC.
 This optimises the binning.
 Remember to document which binning program is used as which input (A=Metabat, …). -c enables to set a threshold for completeness and -x a threshold for contamination.
-The default is fairly conservative with -c 70 and -x 10, which can be a good approach for the first rebinning, but should be increased in later iterations. -o creates a new directory to be used as output for the refinement using the name you specify.
+The default is fairly conservative with -c 70 and -x 10, which can be a good approach for the first rebinning, but should be increased in later iterations. -o creates a new directory to be used as output for the refinement using the name you specify. <br>

 <code> metawrap bin_refinement -o PATH-TO-METAWRAP-OUTPUT/Bin_Refinement -t num_threads -A PATH-TO-METABAT2-BINS/fasta_bins/ -B PATH-TO-MAXBIN-BINS/fasta_bins/ -C PATH-TO-CONCOCT-BINS/fasta_bins/ -c 90 -x 5  </code>

 <h3> <center> 10.
 Classification of assembled reads </center> </h3>
 To begin the bin targeted reassembly, it is necessary to know which bin contains contigs for which organism/gene/genome.
 Therefore, classification needs to be run on the created bins.
 Here, classification using the GTDB is conducted utilising GTDBtk.
 Note that using this database means that the GTDB names will be used and might therefore differ from the NCBI database organism names (i.e. Sva1033 (NCBI) = BM103 (GTDB)). -x sets the file format.
-If the contigs are .fa format change to -x fa.
+If the contigs are .fa format change to -x fa. <br>

 <code> gtdbtk classify_wf --genome_dir PATH-TO-REFINED-BINS/binsAB/ --out_dir OUTPUT-PATH/classified_pyr_d60_AB --cpus num_threads --extension fasta </code>
 <code> gtdbtk classify_wf --genome_dir PATH-TO-REFINED-BINS/binsABC/ --out_dir OUTPUT-PATH/classified_py_d60_ABC --cpus num_threads --extension fasta </code>